DebugPrivilege/InsightEngineering/Debugging Case Studies/Extensions/README.md

 - **SOSEX:** SOSEX is an extension that is developed by Steve Johnson.
 It is a powerful extension that enhances the debugging of .NET applications providing deeper insights into .NET internals.
 The extension was previously accessible at www.stevestechspot.com but the site is no longer online.
 I have uploaded a copy of the extension; however, should Steve Johnson request its removal, I am willing to comply and take it down

 - **WinDE:** Older extension that I discovered on a Chinese website.
 It seems to be an older extension that was developed by internal Escalation Engineers of Microsoft.

-I've discovered it on this website: https://www.zhaodll.com/dll/softdown.asp?softid=111931&iz2=dc975e09c06714c45ca02c7244678aa3
+- **NETEXT:** WinDbg extension for data mining managed heap.
+It also includes commands to list http request, wcf services, WIF tokens among others.
+This extension can be downloaded here: [https://github.com/rodneyviana/netext](https://github.com/rodneyviana/netext/releases/tag/2.1.65.5000)